vmware-tanzu/community-edition/docs/site/content/docs/latest/designs/package-repositories-and-versioning.md

 ### Package Promotion in Repositories

-For a package to be promoted in the `main:stable` community package repository, the following must be true.
+For a package to be promoted in the `main` community package repository, the following must be true.

 1. A pull request incrementing the available package versioning the package